Mental Health on College Campuses Conference

 Accessing Disability Culture: A digital anthology highlighting experiences of joy, ableism, creativity, and resistance by disabled, chronically ill, neurodivergent, and d/Deaf students at the University of Michigan

-• Tess Carichner, University of Michigan School of Nursing, University of Michigan Digital Studies Institute
+• Tess Carichner, nursing student, University of Michigan

 3 - 4 p.m.